Hey, sustainable tourism, regenerative tourism is not the competition you think it is!

 Sustainable development rising

-Over time, vision, ideas and passion was converted first into the Millennium Development Goals (MDGs) and then the Sustainable Development Goals (SDGs).
+Over time, vision, ideas and passion were converted first into the Millennium Development Goals (MDGs) and then the Sustainable Development Goals (SDGs).
 The Chairperson of the World Commission of the Environment and Development, Gro Harlem Brundtland, described a head-heart-gut concept of sustainability in Our Common Future.
-The environment she wrote, "is where we all live; and "development" is what we all do in attempting to improve our lot within that abode.
-The two are inseparable.
-In that, the connection between all living things was recognised for the first time as an issue of global governance (something that indigenous wisdom has understood for millennia!).
+The environment, she wrote, "is where we all live; and "development" is what we all do in attempting to improve our lot within that abode".
+But the invisible, interconnected and systemic consequences of this narrow idea of development were a danger to survival.
+The health of our planet is a human issue, not an environmental issue.
+Humans can change their values and behaviour and transform their economic and social systems to work with nature if they so desire.
+But its the desire for change, or the lack thereof, that is the problem,

 The original concept

-Contemplating the decline in international cooperation, the alarming decline in biodiversity and ecosystem destruction, Brundtland's version of sustainability was a call to take personal responsibility... i.e. think globally but act locally.
+Contemplating the decline in international cooperation, the alarming decline in biodiversity and ecosystem destruction, Brundtland's version of sustainability was a call to take personal responsibility: to 'think globally but act locally'.
 The survival of humans and nature was an interdependent, wicked problem - everyone's problem but no one's responsibility.
-Looking back on the text, it is possible to see a call to move from the individualism and self-interest of the 'me' to the collective problem solving of the 'we'.
+It was a clarion call to move from the individualism and self-interest of the 'me' economic paradigm to the collective 'we' approach.

-Not knowing any other way to address the challenge, international organisations channelled scientific approaches to problem solving.
+Not knowing any other way to address the challenge, international organisations channelled scientific approaches to problem-solving.
 They started to carve up the challenges into smaller individual parts.
-Brightly coloured tiles were born and, as a visual, they captured a powerful message.
-But the self-interest of addressing sustainable development through a business lens quickly took front and centre stage.
+Brightly coloured tiles were born, and, as a visual, they captured a powerful message.
+However, the self-interest of addressing sustainable development through a business lens quickly took front and centre stage.

 The SDGs consolidating

-On the positive side, the SDGs have shone a light on the enormity of the global challenge and there have been important intellectual gains and innovations from private sector involvement.
-The empowering of a collective global narrative has also been an important contribution.
+On the positive side, the SDGs have shone a light on the enormity of the global challenge, and there have been important intellectual gains and innovations from private sector involvement.
+Empowering a collective global narrative has also been an important contribution.

 But progress is slow.
 Too slow.
 Catalyst 2030 in their social progress report Getting from crisis to systems change: Advice for leaders in the time of COVID estimates that it will be 2073 before the SDGs are realised.
 Mindset, culture and business-dominant values are standing in the way of progress.